Advertise with us

 Around the Web, find out more about how to enter and win cooking contests with updated listings, deadline dates, complete instructions and major prizes that await those with a competitive edge in the kitchen ...

-Recipe Contest List - Enter To Win Cooking Contests - About.com guide to all the latest cooking and baking contests calling for entries with top money and prize information, end dates, and eligibility details.
+Recipe Contest List -Yummy Eats - Check out this year's cooking and baking contests calling for entries with top money and prize information, end dates, and eligibility details.